emberjs/website/source/guides/understanding-ember/the-view-layer.md

 #### Child Views

 In a typical client-side application, views may represent elements nested inside of each other in the DOM.
-In the naïve solution to this problem, separate view objects represent each DOM element, and ad-hoc references help the various view object keep track of the views conceptually nested inside of them.
+In the naïve solution to this problem, separate view objects represent each DOM element, and ad-hoc references help the various view objects keep track of the views conceptually nested inside of them.

 Here is a simple example, representing one main app view, a collection nested inside of it, and individual items nested inside of the collection.